 A Cruel Condition

-Experiencing a slow deterioration, patients eventually lose the ability to interact with their environment, communicate, and even remember their family.
+Alzheimer’s patients typically experience a slow deterioration; patients eventually lose the ability to interact with their environment, communicate, and even remember their family.

 Ultimately, Alzheimer’s disease is fatal, and patients usually die from a resulting complication such as pneumonia (5).